deanebarker/contentful-webhook-server/README.md

 1. **Source**: Where this log entry originated from.
 If left empty, this will populate with the registered name of the handler, or the Type.MethodName.
 (It's generally expected that you'll let this auto-populate.)
 2. **Message**: Whatever information you want to log about the handler.

-The message can be set through the constructor:
+The `Message` property can be set through the constructor:

     return new WebhookHandlerLogEntry("This handler did something");